allan-walpy/my-dev-guide/code_conventions.md

 }
 ```

-## Documentation and Comments Guidelince
+## Documentation and Comments Guideline

 > for more relevant info see [contribution guidance](./documentation.md)